chardmd/au-property-finance/README.md

 ## Two Categories of Mortgages

 * **Principle and Interest (P & I) Loans** - The most common way to repay a mortgage.
 * **Interest Only (IO) Loans** - Are popular with property investors, wherey only the interest component of the loan remains unchanged during the life of the loan.
+You can build significant wealth faster and to a large extent more safely by utilizing IO than widely accepted P&I.

+In the introduction of the 'National Credit Consumer Protection Legislation (NCCP)', most interest only loans are set for 5 to 10 years then revert back to Principle and Interest (P & I) loan.

 ....to be continue